 Many buyers lose eligibility due to a spouse’s previous homeownership.
 A real estate lawyer can review your situation before closing to ensure compliance.

-You may qualify for two separate rebates:
+You may be eligible for two separate rebates:

 Home price: $600,000